Freemans, Antigua and Barbuda

-Freemans is a township located in Saint Peter Parish on the island of Antigua, in Antigua and Barbuda.
+Freemans is a village located in Saint Peter Parish on the island of Antigua, in Antigua and Barbuda.

-It is located to the southeast of Sea View Farm and northeast of Potworks Dam.
+It is located to the southeast of Sea View Farm and northwest of Potworks Dam.

-The village claims to be the most central village on Antigua.

-The village is known for producing five centenarians.
+The village claims to be the most central village on Antigua, and is known for producing five centenarians.

 Geography

 According to legend, "Freeman's Village" would be located right in the middle of the island of Antigua, if one were to map its length and breadth.
 The majority of the people in that community are convinced that this is an undeniable fact.
 That desirable designation has received a lot of attention, to the point where greeting signs at the village's entrances now display it.
 One such sign still stands at the eastern gate and displays the neighborhood's boasting rights.
 Freeman's Village is brashly referred to as “The Most Central Village In The Island”.

 Although some locals assert that Freeman's Village lies exactly in the middle of the island, it is important to keep in mind that it is a small, landlocked community that shares borders with other settlements.
 A two- or three-degree change can have a significant impact.